ArronBeale/CI_PP5_tee_time/README.md

 ### Book a Tee Time
-- Allows the user to book a tee time
+- Allows the user to book a tee time.
-- Messages are displayed if the data is not valid such as phone number lenght is too short and the email address is not a valid format
+- Messages are displayed if the data is not valid such as phone number lenght is too short and the email address is not a valid format.
+- User stories covered: 37

 <details><summary>See feature images</summary>